 The concert, featuring a host of stars including Elton John, Rod Stewart, Duran Duran and Joss Stone, was a great success, about 60,000 people attended the event, while around 15 million people from across the UK watched Concert for Diana at home, and it was broadcast to over 500 million homes in 140 countries.
 Profits from the concert were donated to three charities Sentebale, Centrepoint and the Diana, Princess of Wales Memorial Fund.
 Prince William said: " For us, this has been the most perfect way of remembering her.
 And this is how she would want to be remembered."
 The memorial service was not without controversy, the Duchess of Cornwall had initially accepted an invitation to the event from the Princes, but following complaints from the public that her attendance would be inappropriate, she stepped down, stating that she did not wish to be a distraction.

 William was commissioned as a Lieutenant in the Blues and Royals Regiment of the Household Cavalry, where he served with his brother Prince Harry.
 Two years later, he earned his wings by completing pilot training at Royal Air Force College Cranwell.
 In 2009, he was transferred to the Royal Air Force, was promoted to Flight Lieutenant and underwent helicopter flying training in order to become a full-time pilot with the Search and Rescue Force.
 In 2010, he completed his general and special-to-type helicopter training and went on to RAF Valley on No. 22 Squadron performing co-pilot duties on board a Sea King search and rescue helicopter.

-On 3 December 2012, it was announced by St James' Palace that the Duchess of Cambridge is pregnant and expecting the couple's first child.
-The Queen hs declared that the Duke's children would be princes and princesses with the style Royal Highness.
-On 3 December 2012, it was announced by St James' Palace that the Duchess of Cambridge is pregnant and expecting the couple's first child.
+On 3 December 2012, it was announced by St James' Palace that the Duchess of Cambridge was pregnant and expecting the couple's first child.
+The Queen declared that the Duke's children would be princes and princesses with the style Royal Highness.